KKR's fourth-quarter profit drops by nearly a fifth

 That resulted in DE per share of 44 cents in the quarter, which exceeded the average analyst forecast of 41 cents, according to data compiled by Refinitiv.

-On Thursday, KKR peers Blackstone Group Inc and Apolllo Global Management Inc also reported fourth-quarter earnings that outperformed most analyst estimates.
+On Thursday, KKR peers Blackstone Group Inc (BX.N) and Apollo Global Management Inc (APO.N) also reported fourth-quarter earnings that outperformed most analyst estimates.
 However, their DE rose on stronger asset sales.

 KKR said the value of its private equity portfolio appreciated by 27% during the 2019 full year, which compares with 9.3% and 15.6% for Blackstone and Apollo respectively.